 The lounge is our biggest capacity room and is filled with comfy couches, tables, and coffee shop vibes.
-This space has been host to all sorts of events including board game nights, beekeeping classes, vaccine clinics, public health trainings, K-Pop dance parties, and Brown Hope’s regular Power Hour events.
+This space has been host to all sorts of events including board game nights, beekeeping classes, K-Pop dance parties, and programs with Edúcate Ya including vaccine clinics and public health trainings.
 It’s also home to our Community Awareness Board, which is one of our Collective Decision-Making tools.

-The Community Kitchen space at Alder Commons is a community space that is available for Members to reserve for their own use, for outside community members to reserve as part of an event rental, and for hosting a variety of open-to-the-public cooking and herbalism classes.
+The Community Kitchen space at Alder Commons is a community space that is available for Members to reserve for their own use, and for hosting a variety of open-to-the-public cooking and herbalism classes.
 The Kitchen supports over a dozen food and herbalism businesses including many of our Organizational Members like Blackstreet Bakery, Chaiwallah PDX, Atabey Medicine, and Equitable Giving Circle.

 Each space at Alder Commons is activity-based, not age-based, which includes our playroom; you’ll find people of all ages making creative messes, riding the scooter-bike, and practicing instruments.
 It’s home to lots of loose parts, art supplies, and a custom bouldering wall that we built!
 This room has hosted events that include bike repair clinics, letter-writing to incarcerated people, Astronomy Club, and a weekly Aztec dance group run by one of our Organizational Members, Atlachinollinkan.